-Studies have shown that condoms are effective 98 when used correctly.
-(Other studies show effectiveness even better) So if you are having sex, use a condom, and learn to use it.
-Use it correctly.
+Studies have shown that condoms are 98% effective when used correctly.
+(J. Trussel, contraceptive failure in the United States:.
+An Update, birth control study, 21 (1), 1990) (Other studies show even better effectiveness) So if you are having sex, use condoms, and learn to use - it correctly.

 On the other hand, there is convincing evidence that "inclusive education" or "based on reality" (the kind that we advocate) is effective.
 Countries like England, Wales, France and the Netherlands that have adapted to sex education based on the reality of the facts had the teen pregnancy rates reduced from two to seven times while sexual activity rates remain about the same (50-60 %)!
 (EF Jones et al, pregnancy "Teenager in developed countries: determinants and implications"..
 Policy birth control PROSPECTS, 17 (2), 1985, 53-63.)

-So why are people claiming that the exact opposite is true?
-It's hard to say; But I know there is a very conservative and fanatically religious group who are spreading lies about safe sex and sex education in an effort to impose their moral system around the world without regard to the catastrophic consequences for our lives, freedom, and persecution of happiness ".
+So why people are claiming that the exact opposite is true?
+It is hard to say; but I know there is a very conservative and fanatically religious group who are spreading lies about safe sex and sex education in an effort to impose its moral system throughout the world without regard for the catastrophic consequences for our "life, liberty, and the pursuit of happiness ".
 Fight back with the facts.

 Editor's Note: The truth about condoms is that it can never be proven that the encouragement of sexual abstinence would be effective against HIV and AIDS.
 After my seroconversion I never connected with anyone else without the use of condoms and thanks to that I never transferred the virus to another host!